-Catalogue published on the occasion of the exhibition Spanish Drawings from the Hamburger Kunsthalle, held at the Museo del Prado between June 24th and October 5th 2014.
+Catalogue published on the occasion of the exhibition Spanish Drawings from the Hamburger Kunsthalle, held at the Museo Nacional del Prado, Madrid, between June 24th and October 5th 2014.

 24 x 28 cm